berensp/berensp.github.io/_posts/editio-princeps.md

 description: The first post on this website
 ---

-And here I thought I'd fire out of the starting gate, confidently proclaiming a bold and singular angle for this forum...and...I don't particualrly have one yet.
+And here I thought I'd explode out of the starting gate, confidently proclaiming a bold and singular angle for this forum...and...I don't particualrly have one yet.

-Ergo, while it percolates I'll reserve the right to post banal topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.
+Ergo, while it percolates I'll reserve the right to post a smörgåsbord of topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.

 ...so why not begin by wishing you...